 - JSIS 594 International and Area Studies (2 credits)

 Exposes students to the four-fold thematic intellectual rubric of the school, and to the wide range of teaching and research agendas represented in the Jackson School.
 Required common course for all first-year graduate and doctoral students.

-- SIS 501 Seminar: Comparative International Studies (5 credits)
+- JSIS 501 Seminar: Comparative International Studies (5 credits)